 If John Hustler, as the sole remaining member of the CAC, considers it necessary to engage external advisors in support of managing the Ordinary share portfolio, the costs of this will be borne by the Ordinary share pool.
 The Further Performance Incentive Fee is now only payable to John Hustler as the last remaining member of the CAC who has been a member of that committee since 7 October 2015, on a pro rata basis, linked to the relative amount of time since the date of the 7 October 2015 agreement and his tenure as a member of the CAC.
-An individual will not be entitled to payment of any of Further Performance Incentive Fee if he ceased to be a member of the CAC in certain conditions, or ceased to be a member of the CAC more than five years before the payment of any amount of Further Performance Incentive Fee, the method of determining distributions will follow that used in calculating the Accrued Performance Incentive Fee.
+An individual will not be entitled to payment of any of Further Performance Incentive Fee if he ceased to be a member of the CAC in certain conditions, or ceased to be a member of the CAC more than five years before the payment of any amount of Further Performance Incentive Fee becomes due and any such fees will be credited back to the Company.
+For the purposes of the Further Performance Incentive Fee, the method of determining distributions will follow that used in calculating the Accrued Performance Incentive Fee.